MATTER: Multiscale Attention for Registration Error Regression: Methods

-Global features that are computed on the whole point cloud include a co-visibility score $c\!\in[0,1]$ computed with a visibility operator~\cite{visibility}, the distance $d$ from the point to the LiDAR sensor, and a binary source flag $b \in \{0,1\}$ designating which point cloud the point originates from.
-These features serve to down-weight anchor points with non-covisible or distant points, while up-weighting well-observed ones.
+Three global point features are computed on the whole point cloud: (1) a co-visibility score $c\!\in[0,1]$ computed with a visibility operator~\cite{visibility}, (2) the distance $d$ from the point to the LiDAR sensor, and (3) a binary source flag $b \in \{0,1\}$ designating which point cloud the point originates from.
+These features serve to down-weight non-covisible or distant regions, while up-weighting well-observed ones.